See answers to common questions.

 When using your card at a chip-enabled ATM, you may be asked to insert your card a second time into the ATM, or your card may be retained by the machine until the transaction has completed.
 Don't forget to take your card when you are done.

-By April 2016, we anticipate that all PNC Bank ATMs will be equipped to take chip-enabled cards.
-Until the terminal is chip-enabled, please use your card as you do today.
+All PNC Bank ATMs are equipped to take chip-enabled cards.
 Follow instructions on the ATM screen to complete your transaction.

 What is chip technology?